-I rolled onto my ugly I-had-babies stomach and sprawled across his side to doze and wait for the signaling of my turn.
-As if on cue, I felt my son toss his special blanket named GG onto our bed as he pulled himself up by a handful of sheet.
-I pretended I was sleeping until he settled down, and when I opened my eyes I got his bright morning smile.
-He was waiting for me to wake up.
-I convinced myself out of my memory foam topped bed knowing that if I lounged around too long I would end up being rushed to get all three kids and myself ready for our destinations: daycare, school, and work.
+I rolled onto my ugly I-had-babies-stomach and sprawled his side to doze and wait for the signaling of my turn – when the water is turned off.
+As if on cue, I felt my son toss his special blanket named G.G. onto our bed as he pulled himself up by a handful of bed sheet.
+I pretended I was sleeping until he settled down, and then I opened my eyes and see his bright morning smile.
+He had been staring at me, waiting for me to wake up.
+Waking to his anticipating face is an adorable thing to have happen.

 Opening the door of our single-family bathroom I saw Ryan finishing up his routine: 1) clean ears, 2) put deodorant on, and 3) put bed-head styling product in hair.
 I stepped out of my panties and felt his eyes on my ass as I pulled the shower curtain aside and turned the water on, but when I looked around to catch him, he was really just looking in the mirror fixing his hair.
 Sigh.

-I liked to use a brand of soap I think my Massachusetts grandparents had in their upstairs shower.
-It’s not that I knew their preferred brand, I didn’t; rather, I once purchased Yardley because it seemed more natural than Dove and when I used it, the scent carried me to them and I’ve loved it ever since.
+The act of showering released me from last night’s dream of people no longer important and places that occasionally haunt me.
+I use a brand of soap I discovered because it smelled like the brand my Massachusetts grandparents regularly had in their upstairs shower.
+It’s not that I know their preferred brand, I don’t; rather, I once purchased Yardley because it seemed more natural than Dove and when I used it, the scent carried me to them and I’ve loved it ever since.

-She was quick, didn’t flush and probably didn’t wipe.
-The room just became private again when I felt the ever-annoying chill creeping into the shower.
-She had forgot to close the door, damnit.
-I shouted “Close the door you’re letting the hot air out!” from the inside of a bathroom, over the noise of children’s bickering, and husband’s green smoothy being blended.
-We were five in an 1100 square foot home with a single bathroom.
+Then, just as the room just became private again, I felt the ever-annoying chill creeping into the shower.
+She had forgotten to close the door behind her.
+From the inside of a narrow blue bathroom, over the noise of children’s bickering, and husband’s green smoothy being blended, I screamed, “Close the door, you’re letting the hot air out!”

-The next day we woke in a frenzy of: “Get this,” “Do that!”
-“Why aren’t you listening?
-Go brush your teeth!”
-“Do I have to ask again?”
+The next day we woke in a frenzy of: “Get this,” “Do that!”, “Why aren’t you listening?
+Go brush your teeth!”, “Do I have to ask again?”

 I packed our lunches and comfort items, and the children prepared themselves for the family mini adventure.
 Allison was calm and waiting, wearing the school sweatshirt that she mixed up last year with another student but accepted ownership easily enough.